MicrosoftDocs/powerbi-docs/powerbi-docs/consumer/end-user-print.md

 [!INCLUDE[consumer-appliesto-yynn](../includes/consumer-appliesto-yynn.md)]

 Print an entire dashboard, a dashboard tile, a report page, or a report visual from the Power BI service.
 If your report has more than one page, you need to print each page separately.
-Printing is not available from Power BI Desktop.
+Printing isn't available from Power BI Desktop.

 ## Print considerations

 Report *designers* create most Power BI dashboards and reports for use online.
 They look amazing on any device used to view them.
 However, when it comes time to print the content, you might not get the results you want.

-You can make changes to your browser and print settings to adjust the print job, but to ensure your printouts match what you see in your browser, consider [exporting to PDF](../collaborate-share/end-user-pdf.md), then printing the PDF instead.
+You can make changes to your browser and print settings to adjust the print job.
+But to ensure your printouts match what you see in your browser, consider [exporting to PDF](../collaborate-share/end-user-pdf.md) and then printing the PDF instead.

 ## Adjust your browser print settings